forax/pratt_parser/README.md

 This story starts when i was discussing with a colleague of mine about how parser are not very easy to update dynamically.
 He mentions Pratt parser, a kind of parsers i was not aware of.
-A kick Google search on that subject links to an article of Munificient Bob about Pratt Parser, https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy
+A quick Google search on that subject links to an article of Munificient Bob about Pratt Parser, https://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy

-I really like the articles from Munificient Bob, it's always well written, it's a pleasure to read, but for the code provided, well, hugh, it's embarrassing, let say it's a code written in 2006, and more than 10 years is a long time for Java, so here is my version of how to write a Pratt Parser in Java 9.
+I really like the articles from Munificient Bob, it's always well written, it's a pleasure to read, but for the code provided, well, hugh, it's embarrassing, let say it's a code written in 2006, and more than 10 years is a long time for Java, so here is my version of how to write a Pratt Parser in Java 11.

 ### Down The Rabbit Hole